shjlin/shjlin.github.io/_pages/cv.md

 * 2025.06 *Excellent Bachelor's Thesis*
   * Awarded by **University of Chinese Academy of Sciences**
   * Top <10%
-* 2024.10 *National 2nd Scholarship for Hong Kong, Macao and Overseas Chinese students*
+* 2024.10 *National 2nd Scholarship for HK, MO and OC students*
   * Awarded by **Ministry of Education of the People’s Republic of China**
   * First in UCAS to receive, highest level